Secret EU lawmaking: the triumph of the trilogues

 The public interest test

-It would be easy to dismiss the trialogue process as secretive and undemocratic, and it is certainly an oddity that the EU treaties contain not a single mention of the mechanism which is now a driving force for the vast majority of the bloc's new laws.
+It would be easy to dismiss the trilogue process as secretive and undemocratic, and it is certainly an oddity that the EU treaties contain not a single mention of the mechanism which is now a driving force for the vast majority of the bloc's new laws.

-Moreover, for institutions which constantly trumpet how transparent they are, it is hard to justify the secrecy that surrounds the trialogue process.
+Moreover, for institutions which constantly trumpet how transparent they are, it is hard to justify the secrecy that surrounds the trilogue process.
 It is not as if lobbyists, NGOs and journalists do not get access to the decisions that are made.
-One commission official comments that it is common practice for parliament officials to leak the outcome of trialogues to sympathetic lobbyists within hours of their conclusion.
+One commission official comments that it is common practice for parliament officials to leak the outcome of trilogues to sympathetic lobbyists within hours of their conclusion.

 An old saying, much beloved of political hacks, is that the process of making laws and sausages are things which nobody wants to really know about.

-In truth, the trialogue meetings themselves are just the tip of the iceberg when it comes to secret lawmaking.
+In truth, the trilogue meetings themselves are just the tip of the iceberg when it comes to secret lawmaking.
 The papers held by one official working on the accounting directive detail a plethora of meetings with officials and so-called 'non-papers' with offers and counter offers of compromise texts bouncing between the institutions.

 But that is not to say that improvements to the transparency and accountability of the system could not be made.

-For his part, Dick Roche, Ireland's former Europe minister, admits to having "a feeling of unease" about the democratic implications of lawmaking by trialogue, but describes the process as "an understandable but pragmatic response to enormous pressure".
+For his part, Dick Roche, Ireland's former Europe minister, admits to having "a feeling of unease" about the democratic implications of lawmaking by trilogue, but describes the process as "an understandable but pragmatic response to enormous pressure".

 To McCarthy, what matters most is that parliament, and the other EU institutions, are able to assess whether good law has been made.
 "We should pay more attention to the transposition of law," she states.
 "We have to be able to demonstrate that we legislated in the public interest."